schester44/bookbag/README.md

 - pressing `control + n` when the editor is focused throws an error
 - Mobile UI (add notebooks, drag & drop notes, etc.)

+- Codeblocks (& syntax highlighting)
+- style `` (<code>)

 - Cloud Sync Integrations (username, password --- add email if u want password resets)
 - Collaborative Editing

+TODO:
+- create a new note, add a title and some text, hit refresh... the wrong note is selected (should be latest created note but its the one before that)
+- Trash - delete/restore buttons are hidden/overflow when the note has a long snippet
+- Add note button should be in NotesList column